michaelreadyone/michael-portfolio/final_project_PartII.md

 # Wireframe
 In the wireframe I am trying to piece everything together to guarrantee both the diversity and consistency.
 My topic is about a college student's inspration from his NBA dream.
 I divided the whole topic into four part: Origin, Curiosity, Research and Inspiration.
-This line is derived from Part I and I found this is a better stucture for telling the story.
+This structure is derived from part I.

 # Storyborad